szujung/szujung/README.md

 - 👋 Hi, I’m Annie, Chen
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning Python, MySQL, Docker, Hadoop, Spark
-- 📫 How to reach me ...

 ✨ As I have recently joined the IT industry, there is still a lot for me to learn and I would be grateful to have the opportunity to learn from you.
 <!---